davidshariff/kaptionedios/KaptionedV2/CONFIGURATION.md

 3. Add a getter method in `ConfigurationManager.swift`
 4. Add a convenience property in `ConfigurationManager+Extensions.swift`
 5. Update the merging logic in `mergeConfigs` method if needed

-## Testing

-To test the configuration system:

-1. Start the app - it should load configuration automatically
-2. Check the console logs for configuration loading messages
-3. Use `ConfigurationStatusView` to verify the configuration loaded correctly
-4. Test with network disabled to verify fallback behavior